 In the past we have had the tuna burger with Asian spices and spicy mayo but it wasn’t amazing.
 And we don’t know how we haven’t ordered the lamb shoulder stuffed with figs, dates and onions with a chickpea purée, or the roasted chicken breast with sourdough stuffing, and wild mushrooms, cheddar and sausage.
 We have to start getting adventurous and trying new things at Tavern on the Square.
 They also have a lunch menu with duck confit and grapefruit, steak sandwich and a variety of burgers with different toppings.
 Though they have main dishes that sound interesting, they need to work on their appetizers which are somewhat boring.
 Nonetheless Tavern on the Square is a nice place for a quieter night out filled with wine and good food.

 Our Review: Splendid

-Tagged: 1 Westmount Sq, bistro, Black Angus Burger, Calamari, Chicken, Cocktails, Duck Confit, Faroe Island, French, H3Z 2P9, Hanger Steak, Lamb Shoulder, Lunch Menu, Mac n' Cheese, Meatballs, Montreal, Mushrooms, oysters, Reservations Needed, Salad, Salmon, Salmon Tartare, Seafood Pancake, Shrimp, Shrimp Bisque, Splendid, St-Catherine, Steak Sandwich, Taco, Tavern, Tavern on the Square, Tavern on the Square Montreal, Tavern on the Square Westmount, Taverne sur le Square, terrace, Tuna Burger, Westmount, Westmount Square, wine, Ziti con Funghi
+Tagged: 1 Westmount Sq, bistro, Black Angus Burger, Calamari, Chicken, Cocktails, Duck Confit, Faroe Island, French, H3Z 2P9, Hanger Steak, Lamb Shoulder, Lunch Menu, Mac n' Cheese, Meatballs, Montreal, Montreal Restaurant, Mushrooms, oysters, Reservations Needed, Salad, Salmon, Salmon Tartare, Seafood Pancake, Shrimp, Shrimp Bisque, Splendid, St-Catherine, Steak Sandwich, Taco, Tavern, Tavern on the Square, Tavern on the Square Montreal, Tavern on the Square Westmount, Taverne sur le Square, terrace, Tuna Burger, Westmount, Westmount Square, wine, Ziti con Funghi